Pilot (Supernatural): Plot

 When Dean leaves the room to get food, he is arrested by the police, who believe he is connected to the disappearances.
 At the police station, they show him John's journal, and he notices the message "Dean 35-111" written inside it.
-As Dean is interrogated, Sam tracks down Constance's husband (Steve Railsback), and learns the locations of both her grave site and the house in which she drowned their children.
+As Dean is interrogated, Sam tracks down Constance's husband Joseph(Steve Railsback), and learns the locations of both her grave site and the house in which she drowned their children after Joseph's infidelity.
 Sam then fakes a 911 call so Dean can escape the station.
 However, Constance targets Sam in the Impala, demanding he take her home.
 Sam refuses, but she possesses the car so that it drives Sam to her home.
 Once they arrive at her old house, she attempts to seduce him, but when he resists, she attacks him.
 Dean forces her to temporarily dissipate by shooting her with rock salt, and Sam uses the opportunity to crash the car into the house.
 Constance reappears and attacks them, but the spirits of her children confront her.
 They embrace their mother, causing her to scream in pain as demonic like beings spawn from under her, dragging her down through the floor.
 It is revealed that the reason she could ‘never go home’ was because she was too afraid to confront her children.

 Dean deduces John's message was coordinates to where he has headed.
 Sam still does not want to join the search, so Dean drops him off at his apartment.
 Lying alone in bed, Sam discovers Jessica pinned to the ceiling with a slash across her stomach.
 She ignites into flames as Dean breaks in and rescues Sam.
 While firefighters attempt to put out the inferno, Sam decides to join his brother in the search for their father and the creature that killed their mother and Jessica.